 You may have thought we just abandoned our "Celebrities Speaking Up About Grief" series because it has been so long, but the sad reality is I just that I kinda forgot about it.
 Whoops.
 Cut us some slack, it has been a little busy around here!

 But today we are getting back on track.
-So sit back, relax, and remember that grief touches everyone, even celebs.
+So sit back, relax, and remember that grief touches everyone, even celebrities.

 Sarah McLachlan is touring again, after the death of her father and a difficult divorce.
-She was on CBS Sunday morning this past weekend, talking about her return to stage.
-She shares how hard it was for her to write music after her fathers death and talks about her new album that is dedicated to her father.
+She was on CBS recently, talking about her return to stage.
+She shared how hard it was for her to write music after her father's death and about how her new album that is dedicated to her father.
 She also talks about inspiration for other songs, including the inspiration for "Angel" after the death of another musician to an overdose.

-While spiraling down an internet black hole recently I stumbled on this article about Keanu Reeves.
-Though this isn't Keanu Reeves talking about his own grief (though you can catch a short article about that here) the article talks about the incredible loss Keanu Reeves has suffered over his lifetime, from the death of his best friend to overdose, his child to stillbirth, and his girlfriend in a car accident.
+While spiraling down an internet black hole recently, I stumbled on this article about Keanu Reeves.
+Though this isn't Keanu Reeves talking about his own grief (which you can catch a short article about here), the article talks about the incredible losses Keanu Reeves has suffered over his lifetime, from the death of his best friend to overdose, his child to stillbirth, and his girlfriend in a car accident.
 This is on top of a father who abandoned his family and a sister fighting leukemia.
 Though Keanu Reeves may not be my favorite actor, this article gave me an appreciation for the depth of the losses he has experienced.
 And paints him as a pretty good guy to boot.
-Check out the article here.

 Heard any celebs talking about grief recently?
 Let us know so we can include them in our next edition!
 Then subscribe to get all our posts right to your email.